Book cover

 10.3.4 When not to use CI?

 CI proponents set a firm limit for integrations on the mainline: at least one integration per day per developer.
-However, depending on the organization, system domain (which may be a critical application, for instance), and the developers’ profiles (who might be beginners), it can be challenging to follow this limit.
+However, depending on the organization, system domain (which may be a safety-critical application, for instance), and the developers’ profiles (who might be beginners), it can be challenging to follow this limit.

 Moreover, this limit is not a law of physics.
 For example, it may be worthwhile to perform an integration every two or three days.
 In fact, any software engineering practice—including Continuous Integration—should not be applied literally, that is, exactly as it is described in a manual or textbook.
 Context-justified adaptations are not only possible but should be carefully considered.
 Therefore, experimenting with different integration intervals can help define the best setup for your organization.

 CI is often not compatible with open-source projects.
 Frequently, the developers of these projects are volunteers and do not work on the code daily.
 In these cases, a model based on pull requests and forks, as popularized by GitHub, is more appropriate.
-We will provide more details about these concepts in Appendix A.
+We provide more details about these concepts in Appendix A.

 10.4 Continuous Deployment

-With Continuous Integration, new code is often integrated into the main branch.
+With Continuous Integration, new code is frequently integrated into the main branch.
 However, this code isn’t necessarily production-ready.
 Rather, it can be a preliminary version, integrated so that other developers become aware of its existence and, consequently, avoid future integration conflicts.
 For instance, you can integrate a preliminary version of a web page with a basic interface, or a feature with known performance issues.

 Beyond Continuous Integration, there is another step in the automation chain proposed by DevOps, called Continuous Deployment (CD).
 The difference between CI and CD is simple, but the impacts are profound: when using CD, every new commit that reaches the main branch is deployed to production, typically within a matter of hours, for instance.
 Specifically, the workflow when using CD is as follows: